We have a qualified team of individual, couple, and family therapists to help you...please take a moment to meet us!

 Most recently I've become an international collaborator for sexual studies through the University of Ottawa and offer a unique and powerful resource for couples struggling with low sexual desire, no sexual desire, discrepancy in sexual desire, low sexual frequency.
 You can read more here.

 Less than 5% of therapists have advanced training in the areas of individual, couples, sex, and spiritual (non-religious) intimacy therapy, despite this being a critical part of the human experience.
 I am currently pursuing advanced training in sex therapy and intimacy through the Northwest Institute on Intimacy (NWIOI).
 Additionally, I am a Certified Gottman Therapist (CGT) through the Gottman Institute, I have extensive training in Emotionally-Focused Therapy (EFT), have completed EMDR training through the EMDR Institute and EMDRIA (EMDR International Association), regularly attend workshops and conferences on Mindfulness and EMDR, and meet regularly with specialists for consultation.

 My years of experience working with men, women, and couples have occurred within a decade of private practice and in a variety of other professional settings prior to starting my own practice in 2010.
 I regularly attend a variety of professional conferences throughout the year, I am a member of professional organizations and I sit on boards of therapy-related institutions, all of which help me stay on top of the latest research and developments.

 In 1996 I earned my Bachelor of Arts in Psychology and Sociology from Western Washington University.
 I continued my education in 2003 at Seattle University, earning my Master of Arts in Counseling Psychology.

-When I am not in session with a client I can likely be found spending time with my family, meditating, paddle boarding on Lake Union, running around Greenlake or Alki, or capturing the beauty of the Pacific Northwest through photography.
+When not in session with a client I can likely be found running our group practice, spending time with family, paddle boarding on Lake Union, running around Greenlake or Alki, meditating, or capturing the beauty of the Pacific Northwest through photography.